gleanerio/archetype/networks/oceans/card_jsonld.md

 As mentioned, see some of the resources in the [appendix.md](appendix.md) for more details on authoring JSON-LD in schema.org.

+This is also a good place to discuss the role of the community in helping to define the patterns and shapes in the structured data graphs.
+An example of this can be seen in the recent collaborative work between DeCODER and OIH on the topic of depth.

 __Serialization__

 With your metadata in hand and a vocabulary to map into the next step would be